Summary

 element.

-This title is typically used to identify the publication in user agents (vendor systems may use other metadata, such as that supplied directly by publishers).
-The title enables the user not only to know what publication they have in their bookshelf or library, but allows the publication to be easily found again.
+This title is typically used to identify the publication in reading systems (vendor systems may use other metadata, such as that supplied directly by publishers).
+The title enables the user not only to know what publication they have in their bookshelf or library but allows the publication to be easily found again.

-When a title is omitted, user agents will normally generate a generic name, such as "Untitled."
+When authors omit a title, reading systems will normally generate a generic name, such as "Untitled."
 The more publications like this a user loads, the harder it becomes to distinguish which is which.

 - EPUB 3 — The